-7. COMMITMENTS AND CONTINGENCIES
+8. COMMITMENTS AND CONTINGENCIES

-The developer of the land within the District has incurred costs for construction of facilities, as well as costs pertaining to the creation and operation of the District.
+The Developer of the land within the District has incurred costs related to construction of facilities, as well as costs pertaining to the creation and operation of the District.
 Claims for reimbursement of construction costs and operational advances will be evaluated upon receipt of adequate supporting documentation and proof of contractual obligation.
-Such costs may be reimbursable to the developer by the District from proceeds of future District bond issues, subject to approval by the Texas Commission on Environmental Quality, or from operations.
-On May 1, 2021, a bond election held within the District approved authorization to issue \$144,000,000 of bonds to fund costs for water, wastewater and drainage system facilities.
-As of September 30, 2024, the District has issued \$10,710,000 of unlimited tax bonds to reimburse the developer for District construction and creation costs.
-At September 30, 2024, the District has \$158,865 outstanding in developer advances which were used to fund operating activities of the District.
+Such costs may be reimbursable to the Developer by the District from proceeds of future District bond issues or from operations, subject to approval by the Texas Commission on Environmental Quality.
+On November 6, 2012, a bond election held within the District approved authorization to issue \$22,065,000 of bonds to fund costs of proposed works, improvements, facilities, plants, equipment, appliances and non-construction costs based upon the District's engineer's report.
+Additionally, \$1,541,650 of bonds to fund costs for parks and recreational facilities and \$7,500,000 of bonds to fund costs of road improvements were approved by voters of the District.
+As of September 30, 2024, \$11,320,000 of bonds have been issued to reimburse the Developer.

-8. RISK MANAGEMENT
+9. RISK MANAGEMENT